DenisKusakin/aem-groovyconsole-idea-plugin/README.md

-# AEM Groovy Console IntelliJ Plugin (Active development, alpha release available)
+# AEM Groovy Console IntelliJ Plugin (Beta release available)
 The simple plugin for running groovy scripts using [AEM Groovy Console](https://github.com/OlsonDigital/aem-groovy-console) from IDE

 ## How to use